hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Stress
+* Mental fatigue is caused by stress
+* Stay low, steely and calm
+* Don't be committed or invested or emotional
+* How can you?
+Faith in God
+* Thanks and trust
+* Just try and practice
+* Nerves of Steel
+  * Ability to remain calm under pressure or difficult situations

+## Dont muck your way through thought.
+It is form

 ## Math study
 * Should think of different ways the objects can interact
 * While studying ask questions on try to branch out in simple areas. what should come next?